R4cc/Feedster/README.md

 [![dockerpush](https://github.com/R4cc/feedster/actions/workflows/main.yml/badge.svg)](https://github.com/R4cc/feedster/actions/workflows/main.yml)

+**!!This is still in early development and I am somewhat of a noob so expect minor problems :)**

 ## Features
 The following features are built into the application:
 - Regular auto-fetching of RSS feeds with adjustable timeframe